-Please send your solutions by email to Dimo Brockhoff (preferably in PDF format) with a clear indication of your full name until the submission deadline on October 25, 2019 (a Friday!).
-Groups of up to 4 students are explicitly allowed and even encouraged.
-In the case of group submissions, please make sure that you submit maximally four times with the same partner!
+Please send your solutions by email to Dimo Brockhoff (preferably in PDF format) with a clear indication of your full name until the submission deadline on October 30, 2020 (a Friday) at 11:59:59pm Paris time.
+Groups of 5 students are explicitly allowed and highly encouraged.
+In the case of group submissions, please make sure that you submit maximally three times with the same partner!
+Important: Please name all your files according to your last names (sorted in alphabetical order and separated by a dash), for example like Aerosmith-Blacksmith-Monolith.pdf.